I-am-PUID-0/DUMB_docs/docs/api/process.md

 # ⚙️ Process Management API

-The **Process Management** endpoints handle the launching, stopping, restarting, and tracking of subprocesses managed by DMB.
+The **Process Management** endpoints handle the launching, stopping, restarting, and tracking of subprocesses managed by DUMB.

 ---